tomohisa/dcb-events.github.io/docs/index.md

 Similar to a traditional Event Store, DCB can enforce consistency when persisting events using [Optimistic Locking](glossary.md#optimistic-locking).

 However, unlike the traditional approach, DCB does not rely on streams or revisions.
-Instead, it passes the *same query* used to read events for building the in-memory decision model along with the position of the last consumed event.
-The DCB-capable Event Store then ensures that no new events matching the same query were added in the meantime.
+Instead, it passes the *same query* used to read events for building the in-memory decision model along with the position of the last event consumed by the client.
+The DCB Event Store then ensures that no new events matching the same query were added in the meantime.

 This can be compared to the "expected revision" mechanism of traditional Event Stores but does not require the event streams to be split-up in order to allow for parallel, unrelated, writes.